dataPulverizer/glmSolver/README.md

 Version 0.2 Post-Processing & Model Search Implementation
 ---------------------------------------------------------------------------------------------------------------------

-- [ ] 1.
+- [x] 1.
 Create summary function complete with pretty printing for the model output.
 - [ ] 2.
 Create diagnostic plotting functions for the model outputs.
+You
+      will probably need to write your own plotting library in Julia, D, or Nim (if applicable).
 - [ ] 3.
 Measures/Tests such as X2, Significance tests, AIC/BIC, R^2, and so on.
 - [ ] 4.
 Model comparisons, T-tests, ANOVA and so forth.
 Refer to the model comparisons package in R for inspiration.